JacksonWaddleton/JacksonWaddleton/README.md

 - Querying data using SQL.
 - Manipulating, cleaning, and transforming data using Python.
 - Developing interactive dashboards in Tableau.
 - Summarizing data using Excel.
+- Communicating insights via presentations.